tidesdb/tidesdb.github.io/src/content/docs/articles/tidesdb704-death-by-a-thousand-cycles.md

 ### 8. KLOG Value Threshold Adjustment
-**Change** · Increased default value separation threshold from lower values to 512 bytes (or even 256).
+**Change** · Increased default value separation threshold to 512 bytes (from a lower threshold).

 **Why this matters**

 The KLOG (key log) stores keys and small values together.
 The vLog stores large values separately.
 The threshold determines what's "small" vs "large".

-**With lower threshold**
+**With higher threshold (512 bytes)**

-- More values go to vLog
+- More values stay inline in KLOG (vs going to vLog)
-- KLOG has more entries per block
+- Slightly larger KLOG files
-- Better binary search efficiency (more keys fit in cache)
-- Fewer vLog lookups for small values
+- But: dramatically faster lookups for medium-sized values (avoiding vLog reads)
+- Values 256-512 bytes benefit most from this change

 **The tradeoff**

-- Values 256-512 bytes now inline in KLOG
-- Slightly larger KLOG files
-- But: dramatically faster lookups for medium-sized values
+Lower thresholds would put more values in vLog, making KLOG more compact with better cache efficiency.
+However, the higher 512-byte threshold significantly improves read performance for medium-sized values by avoiding separate vLog lookups.

 ## Performance Impact · The Numbers

 ### Sequential Writes

-**v7.0.0** · 6,205,918 ops/sec
+**v7.0.3** · 6,205,918 ops/sec
 **v7.0.4** · 6,639,793 ops/sec

 **Improvement** · +433,875 ops/sec (+7.0%)